Ground Bees in Your Yard: What to Know Before You Treat

 If the nest is in an area that you can avoid, it’s best to do so and allow these bees to remain a beneficial part of your area’s ecosystem.
 If the bees are located in an area that makes them a hazard, you can discourage them from nesting, thereby saturating the ground with water.
 Encouraging the bees to live elsewhere is preferable to killing them.

-If you have ground bees around your home, it’s important to consider the benefits that these creatures can bring.
+It’s important to consider the benefits that these creatures can bring.
 If you’re able to live cooperatively with the ground bees in your area, you’ll enjoy the benefits of a well-balanced ecosystem and healthy garden.
 If you give these bees their space, they won’t typically harm you or your family.
 Always encourage them to nest elsewhere before using chemicals or other means of dealing with them.

 If you’re not sure what type of pest you have in your yard, you should consult a professional as soon as possible.
 As mentioned previously, wasps like yellow jackets are very different from ground bees.
 These are a hazard that you should have a pest control expert deal with promptly to keep your family safe.